BlinkDL/RWKV-LM/README.md

 You are welcome to join the RWKV discord https://discord.gg/bDSBUMeFpc to build upon it.
 We have plenty of potential compute (A100 40Gs) now (thanks to CoreWeave), so if you have interesting ideas I can run them.

-I am training RWKV-3 on the Pile (https://github.com/BlinkDL/RWKV-v2-RNN-Pile):
+I am training RWKV-3 and RWKV-4 on the Pile (https://github.com/BlinkDL/RWKV-v2-RNN-Pile):

 ![RWKV-v3-1.5B-Pile](RWKV-v3-1.5B-Pile.png)